 There’s a career path for you.
-The growing demand for trades jobs has opened new windows of opportunity for young individuals looking for a construction career in Michigan.
+The growing demand for trades jobs has opened new windows of opportunity for individuals looking for a construction career in Michigan.
 From skilled crafts people to designers and management positions, permanent, well-paying construction careers exist in all areas of the industry.

 Your advice and counsel is critical to students as they graduate and pursue a career.
 The Michigan construction industry offers ever-evolving, dynamic construction career opportunities for students who want to enter the workforce immediately after high school as well as for those who want to pursue college degrees.